tonethar/IGME-430-Spring-2021/core-skills/2-github-and-heroku.md

 <hr>

 ## VI.
-Updating you GitHub repository
+Updating your GitHub repository

 - Go ahead and update the PHP code in your repository - make a small change - for example I added triple `!!!` to the end of every punchline
 - Click the "Commit changes" button